Majorana bound states in encapsulated bilayer graphene: Abstract

 The search for robust topological superconductivity and Majorana bound states continues, exploring both one-dimensional (1D) systems such as semiconducting nanowires and two-dimensional (2D) platforms.
 In this work we study a 2D approach based on graphene bilayers encapsulated in transition metal dichalcogenides that, unlike previous proposals involving the Quantum Hall regime in graphene, requires weaker magnetic fields and does not rely on interactions.
-The encapsulation induces strong spin-orbit coupling on the graphene bilayer, which in turn has been shown to open a sizeable gap and stabilize fragile pairs of helical edge states.
-We show that, when subject to an in-plane Zeeman field, armchair edge states can be transformed into a p-wave one-dimensional topological superconductor by laterally contacting them with a conventional superconductor.
+The encapsulation induces strong spin-orbit coupling on the graphene bilayer, which opens a sizeable gap and stabilizes fragile pairs of helical edge states.
+We show that, when subject to an in-plane Zeeman field, armchair edges can be transformed into p-wave one-dimensional topological superconductors by contacting them laterally with conventional superconductors.
 We demonstrate the emergence of Majorana bound states (MBSs) at the sample corners of crystallographically perfect flakes, belonging either to the D or the BDI symmetry classes depending on parameters.
 We compute the phase diagram, the resilience of MBSs against imperfections, and their manifestation as a 4$\pi$-periodic effect in Josephson junction geometries, all suggesting the existence of a topological phase within experimental reach.

 Majorana bound states (MBSs) were predicted by Kitaev in 2001 \cite{Kitaev:PU01} as the fractionalized, zero-energy, protected fermion states that develop at the boundaries of one-dimensional (1D) topological superconductors.
 Interest in these states quickly grew past fundamental research, as it was realized that their spatial wavefunction non-locality could enable, in principle, scalable protection of quantum information \cite{Qi:RMP11,Nayak:RMP08,Alicea:RPP12,Aasen:PRX16,Plugge:NJP17,Aguado-Kouwenhoven:PT20}.
 A practical proposal to engineer MBSs in proximitized Rashba nanowires was made by Oreg. {\it et al.} and Lutchyn {\it et al.} a few years later\cite{Oreg:PRL10,Lutchyn:PRL10}, soon followed by the first experiments \cite{Mourik:S12}, which revealed promising hints of potential MBSs.
 Since these hallmark results the story of MBSs in nanowires has grown increasingly complex \cite{Prada:NRP20,Aguado:RNC17}.
 Remarkable fabrication improvements and careful experimental characterization \cite{Krogstrup:NM15,Sestoft:PRM18} have now clearly confirmed the existence of zero modes in these systems \cite{Zhang:21}, but have also revealed significant interpretation issues and departures from theoretical expectation in their behavior \cite{Prada:NRP20}.
 The reasons are varied, and are thought to include disorder\cite{Pan:PRR20,Das-Sarma:PRB21}, electrostatics \cite{Dominguez:NQM17,Escribano:BJN18}, metallization\cite{Reeg:PRB18} and non-topological near-zero energy states due to confinement effects, including quantum dot formation \cite{Lee:NN14,Valentini:S21} and smooth potentials \cite{Kells:PRB12,Prada:PRB12,Penaranda:PRB18,Avila:CP19}.
 One decade after their theoretical proposal, proximitized nanowires have evolved into the most studied and advanced solid state platform for topological superconductivity.
 However, we have still not been able to conclusively demonstrate the predicted topological MBSs, let alone harness their potential for quantum computation.